SEO Versus Content Marketing For Doctors: Which Is Better?

 Yes, there are differences.
 SEO and content marketing are two different strategies.

-SEO is more technical and has a narrow focus
+SEO for doctors is more technical and has a narrow focus

 Content marketing is more holistic and has a broad focus